COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 When treatment of LCH stops, new lesions may appear or old lesions may come back.

 Many patients with LCH get better with treatment.
 However, when treatment stops, new lesions may appear or old lesions may come back.
 This is called reactivation (recurrence) and may occur within one year after stopping treatment.
 Patients with multisystem disease are more likely to have a reactivation.
-More common sites of reactivation are bone, ears, or skin, and diabetes insipidus also may develop.
+Common sites of reactivation are bone, ears, or skin.
+Diabetes insipidus also may develop.
 Less common sites of reactivation include lymph nodes, bone marrow, spleen, liver, or lung.
 Some patients may have more than one reactivation over a number of years.

 Follow-up tests may be needed.

-Some of the tests that were done to diagnose the disease may be repeated.
+Because of the risk of reactivation, LCH patients should be monitored for many years.
+Some of the tests that were done to diagnose LCH may be repeated.
 This is to see how well the treatment is working and if there are any new lesions.
 These tests may include:

 Other tests that may be needed include:

-Treatment of childhood Langerhans cell histiocytosis (LCH) skin lesions may include the following:
+Treatment of newly diagnosed childhood Langerhans cell histiocytosis (LCH) skin lesions may include:

-Treatment of childhood LCH bone lesions in the front, sides, or back of the skull, or in any other single bone may include the following:
+Treatment of newly diagnosed childhood LCH bone lesions in the front, sides, or back of the skull, or in any other single bone may include:

-Treatment of childhood LCH lesions in bones around the ears or eyes may lower the risk of diabetes insipidus and other long-term problems.
+Treatment of newly diagnosed childhood LCH lesions in bones around the ears or eyes is done to lower the risk of diabetes insipidus and other long-term problems.
 Treatment may include:

 Treatment of two or more bone lesions may include:

-Treatment of childhood LCH multisystem disease lesions in the spleen, liver, or bone marrow (with or without skin, bone, lymph node, lung, or pituitary gland lesions) may include:
+Treatment of newly diagnosed childhood LCH multisystem disease lesions in the spleen, liver, or bone marrow and another organ or site may include:

 Langerhans cell histiocytosis (LCH) in adults is a lot like LCH in children and can form in the same organs and systems as it does in children.
 These include the endocrine and central nervous systems, liver, spleen, bone marrow, and gastrointestinal tract.
 In adults, LCH is most commonly found in the lung as single-system disease.
 LCH in the lung occurs more often in young adults who smoke.
 Adult LCH is also commonly found in bone or skin.